 When click beetles are alarmed they will drop to the ground and play dead.
 Often they land on their backs, and once they feel danger has passed with get back up on their feet with a flick of their body.
 It is this flick accompanied by a clicking sound that gives them their common name.
 Some beetles can flick themselves to quite a height, and this has become their method of escaping danger.

 The adult beetles have the typical elongated body of the Elateridae, with the pointed rear end and the head almost invisible.
 They feed on pollen, nectar, flowers or leaves.

-On the right is Athous haemorrhoidalis, the Red-brown skipjack.
+Above is Athous haemorrhoidalis, the Red-brown skipjack.
 The adult is 9 - 16 mm long, and has a brownish-black bulging thorax, and reddish-brown elytra (wing cases).
 It is most commonly seen in the summer months, especially May - July on flowers in or near hedgerows, field margins, woods, bracken and meadows throughout Europe, in England and Wales, it is less common in Scotland, and found in just a few places in Ireland.
 The larvae damage plant roots.